Roxxers/roxbot/README.md

 - `pet` command for your headpats needs.
 - `roll` command rewrite by TBTerra#5677.
 It can now do a lot more complex rolls that makes it actually useful!
 - `purge` command added for clearing a chat.
 Only available to users with the `manage_messages` perms.
+- `subreddit` and other subcommands should now have a post cache to improve results and reduce duplicate images appearing.
 - Internal settings now have automatic and manual local backups.
 Manual backups activated by the `backup` command.
-- `subreddit` and other subcommands should now have a post cache to improve results and reduce duplicate images appearing.
+- Commands are finally case-insensitive.
+But not the arguments!
+So don't think your out of the woods yet, kid.
 ###### Minor Changes
 - Logging is now easier internally.
 - Logging output has been improved for the `aesthetics` command.
 - The `subreddit` command has logging.
 Only when it is being directly invoked and not when an inbuilt command is being used.
 - Added who the `waifurate` command is dedicated to in the command description.
 - Added more helpful error handling for `MissingRequiredArgument`, `BadArgument`, `MissingPermissions`, and `BotMissingPermissions` errors.
+- Removed pointless second error with iam commands due to improvement to error handling.
 - Reddit cog got some lovely refactoring, code should be more efficient now and speeds should be better.
 Had some weird bugs with loops.
 - `subreddit` and other subcommands now will provide author credit.
 ###### Bug Fixes
 - ";-;" and other similar text emoticons now no longer raises the CommandNotFound error.
 - `changenickname` has been fixed.
 Forgot to port some stuff over in there.
 - Fixed `guild` command because that was really messed up and wasn't at all helpful.
+- PM's don't flag a million errors now due a fix of the `on_message` event in custom commands.

 #### v1.5.1
 ##### Hot Fixes